sdh07/X-Creation-Prompts/Meta Prompt.md

   - **ISME**: Summarizes active roles and their contributions.
   - **AC**: Confirms alignment and ensures roles are sufficient for the task.

+**Command Integration**:
+/check_in "Topic or Roadblock: Finalizing Active Roles and Responsibilities"

 🧠 *AC Checkpoint*:
 - *AC*: "Are the active roles and their responsibilities clear?"
 - **Command to Transition**: `/proceed_step4`

+---

 ### Step 4: Gather Context
 **Trigger**: Roles and responsibilities are confirmed in Step 3.